shriprem/FWDataViz/docs/multibyte_character_data.md

 * UNCHECKED (OVERRIDE): When unchecked, the multi-byte character mode for the plugin is disabled for all file types.

-* MIXED (PASSTHRU'): In the indeterminate state, the multi-byte character mode activation for the plugin will be based on the setting in the [File Type Metadata Editor](https://github.com/shriprem/FWDataViz/blob/master/docs/file_type_config_dialog.md).
+* MIXED (PASSTHRU'): In the indeterminate state, the multi-byte character mode activation for the plugin will be based on the setting for the document file type in the [File Type Metadata Editor](https://github.com/shriprem/FWDataViz/blob/master/docs/file_type_config_dialog.md).

 ##### Multi-byte Character Mode Active Indicator
-This is a single character that is selectively displayed to the left of the *Multi-Byte Chars* control.
+The indicator is a single character that is selectively displayed to the left of the *Multi-Byte Chars* control.

 | Indicator | Checkbox State(s) | Remarks |
 |---|---|---|